validatedpatterns/industrial-edge/README.md

    `UI -> Installed Operators`

-1. Obtain the ArgoCD secret

-   `oc -n openshift-gitops extract secrets/openshift-gitops-cluster --to=-`

-1. Obtain the Cluster ArgoCD location and log in
+1. Obtain the ArgoCD urls and passwords

-   `oc get -n openshift-gitops routes/openshift-gitops-server`
+   `for name in openshift datacenter factory; do oc -n $name-gitops get route $name-gitops-server -o jsonpath='{.spec.host}'; echo ; oc -n $name-gitops extract secrets/$name-gitops-cluster --to=-; done`

 1. Check all applications are synchronised